pivotal-cf/docs-on-demand-service-broker/README.md

 * **master:** book branch that publishes all the live versions in production. <br>**Pipeline:** https://concourse.run.pivotal.io/teams/cf-docs/pipelines/cf-services-sdk

-# General proccess for working in this repo
+# Proccess for working in this repo

+## Submit changes to the docs through PRs

+Instructions on doing a PR: https://drive.google.com/a/pivotal.io/file/d/0B2mXuxvnODS0eEQzWEJGblhsVGc/view?usp=sharing

-## New releases
+## New (unpublished) releases

-1. Commit new feature work to master.
+1. Commit new feature docs to **master** only.

-2. To create a new release, create a new branch from master, for example, `0.19.x`.
+2. When the release is ready to publish, the docs team will create a new live/production branch from master, for example, `0.19.x`.

 ## Fixes and enhancements on master

-1. Apply fixes and enhancement to master.
+1. For fixes and enhancement, do PRs to **master**.

-2. Cherry-pick the fixes and enhancements to relevant branches.
+2. Tell the docs team in the PR, if it should be applied to other specific branches (or do additional PRs to those branches).

 ## Fixes on branch only

-1. If the fix or enhancement is only relevant to a particular branch, then apply the change directly on the branch.
+1. If the fix or enhancement is only relevant to a particular branch, then apply the change to that branch only.

 # Displaying locally